 Contract negotiations refer to the process of two or more parties trying to reach an agreement on legally binding terms.
-However, even while both parties may have the best intentions from the start, they will try to obtain the most favorable contract terms for themselves and their companies, which can lead to conflict of interest in the process.
+However, even if both parties have the best intentions from the start, they will try to obtain the most favorable contract terms for themselves and their company, which can lead to conflict of interest in the process.
 Negotiations can quickly become lengthy, cause problems in workflows, and lead to inefficient contract management processes and wasted time.

 Negotiations come into play when two or more businesses are creating a legally binding agreement.
-The parties negotiate because they want to obtain favorable terms and minimize the risks in this agreement, including legal, financial, and reputational ones.
+The parties negotiate because they want to obtain favorable terms and minimize the risks to their organization in this agreement, including legal, financial, and reputation risks.

 Typically, one party drafts the document or term sheet and sends it to the other for review.
-Internal legal departments then comment, ask clarifying questions, request to remove terms or clauses, or revise language for the other party to accept or negotiate.
+Internal legal departments then comment, ask clarifying questions, request to remove terms or clauses through redlining, or revise language for the other party to accept or negotiate.
 Legal professionals aim to ensure that nothing in the contract will lead to problems for the business down the road.
-The back and forth can result in multiple versions of an agreement before all parties are satisfied and ready to sign.
+The back-and-forth can result in multiple versions of an agreement before all parties are satisfied and ready to sign.

 Traditionally, negotiations happened in person, over the phone, or via express mail.
-However, today’s contract managers commonly utilize email or software to send documents and comments back and forth, manage versions, get signatures, and file the final documents.
-As digital solutions can streamline tasks like redlining, collaboration, and signature coordination, they tend to ease the entire contract negotiation process.
+However, today’s contract managers commonly utilize email or software to send documents, manage versions, get signatures, and file the final documents.
+As digital solutions (such as contract lifecycle management software or CLMs) can streamline tasks like redlining, collaboration, and signature coordination, they tend to ease the entire contract negotiation process.

 The new ways of negotiations are not without drawbacks, though.
 The workflow from contract creation to signature coordination can still weigh down a legal department.
 Fortunately, there are proven ways to simplify and speed up contract negotiation.

 Before you even approach negotiations, determine your objectives for the agreement and the relationship in advance.
 Do you know what protections you need in place to proceed, and which terms or clauses are non-negotiable for your business?
-Having clear goals in front of you will help you reach them and identify red flags during prime contracts review.
+Having clear goals in front of you will help to guide your strategy and make it easier to identify red flags during prime contracts review.

 Legal tips, contract templates, and detailed legislation information are available online and in research libraries, so you can easily stay up to date on the latest legislation and standards.